 Looking Forward to a Future in Ontinyent

-Alongside that, learning Valenciano has helped a lot.
+Alongside that, learning Valencian has helped a lot.
 Understanding a conversation between two native speakers, saying that I was taking classes, or just switching from Spanish to Valencian continually impressed people.
-They couldn’t believe a New Yorker was not only interested in their language but was making a serious effort to be proficient even as they considered it “useless for my future in the country.”
-Even today, weeks removed from Ontinyent, I still have thoughts in Valenciano.
+They couldn’t believe a New Yorker was not only interested in their language but was making a serious effort to be proficient in it even as they considered it “useless for my future in the country.”
+Even today, weeks removed from Ontinyent, I still think in Valencian.

-I had an enjoyable year in Ontinyent, and I’ve met some of the most generous and accommodating people in my life.
-I’ve seen so much of Spain in one year than most people I know who’ve had the opportunity to visit in all their years of living in Spain.
+I had an enjoyable year in Ontinyent, and I’ve met some of the most generous and accommodating people.
+Because I have traveled around so much, I’ve seen more of Spain in one year than most people I know who’ve had the opportunity to visit in all their years of living in Spain.
 While I have a hard time measuring how well I’ve integrated into my new town, it has been enough that a few months away is difficult for me.
 I am eagerly looking forward to my second year.”

 An Expat Living and Working Abroad in Ontinyent, Spain

-Edgar shares his first year abroad living and working in Ontinyent, Spain.
+Edgar shares details about his first year abroad living and working in Ontinyent, Spain.
 He provides guidance for first-year teachers who are just arriving.
 Expat life is not easy.
-It can take longer than one expects to get used to.
-After having lived in the Ontinyent area for a year, he feels as if he has made friends at work and started to better understand the language.
-He is trying his best to learn and understand Valenciano and they appreciate his willingness to do so.
-It takes time!
+It can take longer than one expects.
+After having lived in the Ontinyent area for a year, Edgar feels as if he has made friends at work and started to better understand the language.
+He is trying his best to learn and understand Valencian and they appreciate his willingness to do so.
+It takes time.
 Sometimes expats live abroad for years and still don’t feel a sense of full familiarity within their new home.
-Edgar plans to try his best his second year to not only understand the culture but become part of the culture by learning to speak Valenciano.
+Edgar plans to try his best in his second year to understand the culture better by perfecting Valencian.

-We look forward to sharing Edgar’s second year in Ontinyent with him.
+We look forward to hearing more about Edgar’s second year in Ontinyent.
 Stay tuned for his second update in the late fall.